+Required Courses: (15 hrs.)

 FRE 306 Critical Writing and Reading 3 hrs.

-FRE 358 The Individual in Society I (from middle ages
+FRE 358 The Individual in Society I (from

-to the French Revolution) 3 hrs.
+Middle Ages to the French Revolution) 3 hrs.

-FRE 359 The Individual in Society II (19th - 21stst
+FRE 359 The Individual in Society II

-centuries) 3 hrs.
+$(19^{th} - 21^{st} \text{ centuries})$ 3 hrs.

 FRE 362 Francophone Civilizations 3 hrs.

 FRE 363 French Civilization 3 hrs.

-Total 15 hrs.

-Electives for the Major in French - four courses from the list below:

-FRE 203 Intermediate French I 3 hrs.

-FRE 204 Intermediate French II 3 hrs.

-FRE 303 Advanced French Conversation 3 hrs.

-FRE 305 Commercial French 3 hrs.
+Electives for the Major in French: (12 hrs.)
+Choose 4 courses from the list below: FRE 203 Intermediate French I FRE 204 Intermediate French II FRE 300 The Theory & Practice of Translation FRE 303 Advanced French Conversation FRE 305 Commercial French 3 hrs.
+3 hrs.
+3 hrs.
+3 hrs.
+3 hrs.

 FRE 360 Literary Moments and Movements 3 hrs.

-FRE 361 Literature and Culture 3 hrs
+FRE 361 Literature and Culture 3 hrs.

-Total 12 hrs.
+Courses taken on an approved study abroad program may be substituted for elective hours with departmental approval.
 The 27 hours required in the major exclude FRE 101 and 102.
 21 of the 27 required hours must be in 300 level courses.
 Majors must earn a grade of C or better in all French courses needed to satisfy major requirements.
-Students who are placed directly in FRE 204 or FRE 306 still need to take a total of 27 hours.
+Students who are placed directly in upper-level (5th semester and higher) need to apply for AP credit in order to have FRE 203 and 204 count as electives.
 Native, near-native, or heritage speakers of French need to take FRE 306, regardless of the level of proficiency.